animatour/animatour/README.md

 AnimaTrip is in the alpha phase.
 The AnimaTrip client and server are currently separate and Linux-only applications.

+AnimaTrip is licensed under the terms of the GNU General Public License v3.0 or later.

 ## Architecture

 ```mermaid